superKabe/superKabe/README.md

-# Hello, World!
+# Hello!
 I'm Kaden Suderman.
 I'm a Computer Vision and Embedded Systems Engineer with a knack for turning complex algorithms into real-world applications.
 I recently completed my Master's in Electronic & Computer Engineering from the University of Galway, where I achieved First Class Honors.

 ## What I Do